chloewildman/CS601_HW3_Wildman/README.md

 To test this page, please try the following test cases:
 - View the page on a desktop.
 - View the page on a mobile device.
+    - When on a mobile device, select the menu
 - Hover over clickable elements such as the project tiles and the LinkedIn, Github, and email icons.
 - Tab through the elements (to activate :focus styling).
-- Scroll the the bottom and select "Back to Top".
+- Scroll to the bottom and select "Back to Top".
 - Hover over/try to click the "coming soon!" project, which is unavailable.

 ## Inspiration/Acknowledgements/Previous Experience

 ### Module 3 Content

 My general structure was inspired by the Wednesday lecture.
 In that lecture, the professor used the grid format consisting of the header, main (with sidebar and additional content) and the footer.
-This looked clean and manageable, so I implemented a similar format, with an additional grid to organize my projects separately.
+This looked clean and manageable, so I implemented a similar format, with an additional grid within to organize my projects separately.

 ### WAD100 Course

 The use of reset.css and some CSS was inspired by the WAD100 course.
 Here are the key items I used as inspiration:
 - The use of reset.css (not really able to make this one unique!)
 - The strategy to decrease font-size to 0 and use background images to display the clickable icons.
-- Standard of limiting main content to 960px
+- Standard of limiting main content to 960px.

 ### Previous experience